-- 1 The spread of the hands on the stick is somewhat wider than that used when stickhandling. - The puck is brought to the side of the body, and should be well behind the left skate.
+- 1 The spread of the hands on the stick is somewhat wider than that used when stickhandling. - 2 The puck is brought to the side of the body, and should be well behind the left skate. - 3 Maximum force is transferred to the stick by bending the trunk forward and shifting body weight from the back to the front leg.